tomerfiliba-org/rpyc/docs/tutorial/tut5.rst

 ``AsyncResult`` (also known as a `"future" or "promise" <http://en.wikipedia.org/wiki/Futures_and_promises>`_]), that will **eventually** hold the result.

+Note that there is no guarantee on execution order for async requests!

 In order to turn the invocation of a remote function (or any callable object) asynchronous, all you have to do is wrap it with :func:`async <rpyc.utils.helpers.async>`, which creates a wrapper function that will return an ``AsyncResult`` instead of blocking. ``AsyncResult``